 Although it might seem a little humorous to imagine, the French Bulldog’s everybody type could cause him to topple over should he attempt to naturally mount a female in season.
 On top of that, some males are simply too short to successfully do what nature requires.

-If My French Bulldog Can’t Breed Naturally, then What are my Options?
+Can French Bulldogs Mate Naturally?
+If not, then What are my Options?

 According to BreedingBusiness, To be honest, your only real option at this point is artificial insemination.